saltstack/salt/doc/topics/master_tops/index.rst

 for :mod:`Reclass <salt.tops.reclass_adapter>`.

 It's also possible to create custom master_tops modules.
-These modules must go in a subdirectory called `tops` in the `extension_modules` directory.
-The `extension_modules` directory is not defined by default (the default `/srv/salt/_modules` will NOT work as of this release)
+Simply place them into ``salt://_tops`` in the Salt fileserver and use the :py:func:`saltutil.sync_tops <salt.runners.saltutil.sync_tops>` runner to sync them.
+If this runner function is not available, they can manually be placed into ``extmods/tops``, relative to the master cachedir (in most cases the full path will be ``/var/cache/salt/master/extmods/tops``).

 Custom tops modules are written like any other execution module, see the source for the two modules above for examples of fully functional ones.
-Below is a degenerate example:
+Below is a bare-bones example:

-/etc/salt/master:
+**/etc/salt/master:**

 .. code-block:: yaml

-   extension_modules: /srv/salt/modules
    master_tops:
      customtop: True

-/srv/salt/modules/tops/customtop.py:
+**customtop.py:** (custom master_tops module)

 .. code-block:: python